pierrep/ofAppImage/README.md

 ```
 ldd --version
 ```
-All of the steps below, apart from the initial installation, up until *_Clone the AppImage directory using the provided script_*, will take place in a Virtual Machine running Ubuntu 16.04.
+All of the steps below up until *_Clone the AppImage directory using the provided script_*, will take place in a Virtual Machine running Ubuntu 16.04.

 ## Prerequisites